argoproj/argo-events/api/sensor.md

 <p>

-AllowedStatuses refers to the list of response status.
+Allow refers to the list of allowed response statuses.
 If the response status of the the trigger is within the list, the trigger will marked as successful else it will result in trigger failure.